CharlyReux/evolvable-by-design-research/experiments/crossover-developers-study/experimentation/README.md

 ## Tutorial

-In order to get you started with the pivo approach, we devised a tutorial, it should be around 30 mins and can be found here: [tutorial](../experimentation/implementations/evolvable-by-design-tutorial/tutorial.md)
+In order to get you started with the pivo approach, we devised a tutorial, available in your browser or locally, it should be around 30 minutes and can be accessed here: [tutorial](https://github.com/CharlyReux/evolvable-by-design-tutorial).

 ## Post-tutorial Questionnaire
 Before starting the experiment, please fill in the following questionnaire: LINK HERE